shubham-pawar/Dynamic_Application/README.md

 # How to run it!

     Download zip file of this repository and unzip it.
-    Open Eclipse Go to File -> Open Projects from File System -> in import source (click on Directory) and choose your unzip folder -> Finish
+    1) Open Eclipse Go to File
+    2) Open Projects from File System(in import source (click on Directory) and choose your unzip folder
+    3) Finish Run
-    Run -> Run on server
+    4) Run on server